Ayagikei/LifeUp-Wiki/docs/en/guide/hello_lifeup.md

 ##### 2. Multi-item rewards.

+**After updating to version 1.94.0, you will be able to set multiple item rewards for tasks or achievements.
+The following are some alternatives from the previous versions that are still applicable.**

 Only one type of item reward can be set by default for a Tasks.

 But you can package multiple items into one treasure chest.